namnguyenaurecon/itwin-viewer-testing/README.md

 ```
 # ---- Test ids ----
-IMJS_ITWIN_ID = ""
+REACT_APP_ITWIN_ID = ""
-IMJS_IMODEL_ID = ""
+REACT_APP_IMODEL_ID = ""
 ```

-- For the IMJS_ITWIN_ID variable, you can use the id of one of your existing Projects or Assets.
+- For the REACT_APP_ITWIN_ID variable, you can use the id of one of your existing Projects or Assets.
 You can obtain their ids via the [Administration REST APIs](https://developer.bentley.com/api-groups/administration/api-reference/).

-- For the IMJS_IMODEL_ID variable, use the id of an iModel that belongs to the iTwin that you specified in the IMJS_ITWIN_ID variable.
+- For the REACT_APP_IMODEL_ID variable, use the id of an iModel that belongs to the iTwin that you specified in the REACT_APP_ITWIN_ID variable.
 You can obtain iModel ids via the [Data Management REST APIs](https://developer.bentley.com/api-groups/data-management/apis/imodels/operations/get-project-or-asset-imodels/).

 - Alternatively, you can [generate a test iModel](https://developer.bentley.com/tutorials/web-application-quick-start/#3-create-an-imodel) to get started without an existing iModel.